 COST OF GOODS SOLD.
 Cost of goods sold includes material, labor and manufacturing overhead costs, obsolescence charges, packaging costs, warranty costs, shipping charges and royalties.
 Our costs of goods sold may vary over time based on the mix of products sold.
 We sell products that we manufacture and products that we purchase from third parties.
 The products that we purchase from third parties have lower margins because the profit is effectively shared with the original manufacturer.
-For the nine months ended September 30, 2000, our manufactured products had lower cost of goods sold.
-We anticipate that our manufactured products will continue to have a lower cost of goods sold for the forseeable future.
+For the nine months ended September 30, 2000, our manufactured products will continue to have a lower cost of goods sold for the forseeable future.